Childhood Practice BA (Hons)

 |Part-time (structured) (3 x 20 credit modules) per year||£645||£645|

 |Part-time (unstructured per module) (per 20 credit module)||£215||£215|

-For students normally domiciled in the rest of the UK (England, Wales and N. Ireland) and with a term-time address in Scotland studying this course full-time, the following fees apply:
+For students normally domiciled in the rest of the UK (England, Wales and N. Ireland, including Channel Islands and the Isle of Man) or the EU/EEA without a term-time address in Scotland,i.e. studying from their home country, or assessed as RUK fee status, the following fees apply:

 External scholarships and financial support may be available.
 Contact your enrolling college for more information.

 What can I do on completion of my course?